janvmusic/external-ruby-camp/README.md

 1) To be able to search for flight availability
 2) retrieve airport codes and names
 3) build backend JSON rest services
-4) build Frontend controllers and map model using emberjs
+4) build Frontend controllers and map model using React

 ## Out of scope:
 1) Bookings